SAP-samples/abap-platform-rap630/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2023 session called _DT182v - Use ABAP Cloud for developer extensibility_.
+This repository contains the material for the RAP hands-on workshop called _RAP630 - Use ABAP Cloud for developer extensibility_.

 Developer extensibility as defined by SAP basically encompasses two activities

 1. Develop custom code to implement your own business logic.
 Here you can make use of existing API's from SAP that have been released for that purpose.
-2. Extend an existing RAP Business Object delivered by SAP so that additional business functionality is added.
-Such an extensible RAP business object will usually reside in another software components or it is an existing SAP delivered RAP BO that is extensible.
-Both can be optimized and their functionality can be adapted to your specific business requirements.
+2. Extend an existing RAP Business Object so that additional business functionality is added.
+Such an extensible RAP business object will usually reside in another software components or it is an existing extensible RAP BO that has been delivered by SAP or a SAP partner.
+By extending the funcitionality of an existing RAP Business object its functionality can be adapted to your specific business requirements.

 ## Overview